 "Key Leaves are a simple, easy-to-use, cost-effective, and vital product for saxophone players of all levels.
 If you would like to increase the lifespan of your pads, avoid sticky keys, and enhance your saxophone's capability for fluid technique, apply them to all of your horns today!"

-Lauded for his “glowing mahogany tone” (Seen and Heard International) and “breathtaking” (Classical Voice of NC) performances, Steven Nichols Banks is a classical saxophonist, chamber musician, jazz and commercial musician, music educator, advocate for diversity and inclusion in classical music, and composer.
-Steven serves proudly as the Assistant Professor of Saxophone and Jazz Studies at the Baldwin Wallace Conservatory of Music in Berea, OH.
+Recognized for his “glowing mahogany tone” (Seen and Heard International) and “breathtaking” (Classical Voice of NC) performances, Steven Banks is a classical saxophonist, chamber musician, music educator, advocate for diversity and inclusion in classical music, and composer.
+Banks serves proudly as the Assistant Professor of Saxophone at Ithaca College.

 Banks is the baritone saxophonist of the award-winning Kenari Quartet.
-They enjoy a regular schedule of touring and recording at universities and chamber music series’ around the country.
+They enjoy a regular performance schedule at chamber music series and universities around the country.
 The group has earned top prizes at 7 national and international chamber music competitions.
 Their debut album, French Saxophone Quartets, was released in December 2016 under the Naxos Records label.
-Kenari is represented by Jean Schreiber of Classics Alive Artists.
+Kenari is represented by Jean Schreiber Management.

-Steven has a Master of Music degree from the Northwestern University Bienen School of Music in Saxophone Performance, Bachelor of Arts degree in Saxophone Performance with a minor in Jazz Studies from the Indiana University Jacobs School of Music, and a high school diploma from the University of North Carolina School of the Arts.
+Banks has a Master of Music degree from the Northwestern University Bienen School of Music in Saxophone Performance and a Bachelor of Arts degree in Saxophone Performance with a minor in Jazz Studies from the Indiana University Jacobs School of Music.
 His primary saxophone teachers have been Taimur Sullivan, Otis Murphy, Jr., and Galvin Crisp.
-He has studied jazz with David Baker, Pat Harbison, Jeremy Allen, Luke Gillespie, Tom Walsh, Wayne Wallace, Brent Wallarab, and Ronald Rudkin..
+He has studied jazz with David Baker, Pat Harbison, Jeremy Allen, Luke Gillespie, Tom Walsh, Wayne Wallace, Brent Wallarab, and Ronald Rudkin.